evangelenesiyin/memorycard/README.md

 3. Integrate the game logic using JavaScript:
    - Shuffling card deck
    - Append and render images upon clicking each card
-   - Comparing two cards and invoke an action (flipping it back if not identical, remain open AND disable clicks if identical)
+   - Comparing two cards and invoke an action (flip it back if not identical, remain open AND disable clicks if identical)
    - Timer countdown and invoke an action (game over page if lose, next level page/game complete page if win)

 ## Description